 Administer Mandrill.
 Most sites will use the default of only letting the site administrator access the configuration page.

 You need a Mandrill API key from https://mandrillapp.com/.
 Login with your Mailchimp id or register and login.
-You can test up to 12000 mail per month without paying for the service.
+You can send up to 12000 mails per month without paying for the service.

 The config form: